Entanglement scaling for $\lambda\phi_2^4$: Continuum Limit

 \section{Continuum Limit}

-To extract the continuum theory from this lattice model one should vary the parameters $\mu$ and $\lambda$ such that every conceivable linear length scale becomes proportional to all others as they diverge.
-From perturbation we get the precise prescription for taking this QFT $a\rightarrow0$ continuum limit \cite{Kadoh2018} \cite{}:

-The function $A(x)$ corresponds to the (one-loop) tadpole diagram of the mass renormalization for our particular lattice regularization.
-For each $\alpha$ the above expression then parameterizes a continuum limit, with $a=\sqrt{\lambda}$ acting as an effective lattice spacing.
+To extract the continuum theory from this lattice model one should vary the parameters $\mu$ and $\lambda$ such that every conceivable linear length scale (i.e. masses, scattering lengths,...) becomes proportional to all others as they diverge.
+From perturbation theory we get the precise prescription for taking this QFT continuum limit \cite{Kadoh2018}: where $a$ is the effective lattice spacing in real space units.
+The function $A(x)$ originates from the (one-loop) tadpole diagram of the mass renormalization for our particular lattice regularization.
+For each $\alpha$ the above expression parameterizes a continuum limit, prescribing how $\mu$ and $\lambda$ should be varied to take the effective lattice spacing $a$ to zero while preserving all correlations in real space units.
 See the illustration in Fig. \ref{fig:continuumlimit}.
-It is important to realize that the parameter $\alpha$ is universal, in the sense that it may be compared across different regularization schemes.
+It is important to realize that the parameter $\alpha$ is universal, in the sense that it may be compared across different regularization schemes, it is usually denoted $\mu_R/\lambda$.

+The presence of a second order phase transition of the QFT implies that the continuum correlation length $=\lim_{a\to 0}a\xi(a,\alpha)$ diverges as $\alpha$ is tuned to the critical value $\alpha_c$.
+For the lattice model of Eq. \ref{eq:partitionfunction} this means there must be a critical line in the $(\mu^2,\lambda)$-plane that is parameterized by $\alpha_c$, up to leading order in $a$.
+However, at $a\gg0$, there will be finite cut-off effects that make this critical line deviate from a curve of constant $\alpha$, effectively causing the critical value of $\alpha$ to shift with $\lambda$.
+This is illustrated in Fig. \ref{fig:continuumlimit}.